How Kraft Paper Is Made

 While it may not create the same level of contrast as classic black ink on white paper, kraft paper printing gives you something with an altogether different personality: printed items that feel natural, and raw, and real.

 As for recycled paper, usually it looks no different to regular uncoated paper stock, albeit with some tiny imperfections that add to its charm.
-If you're looking to be more eco-conscious, using recycled paper for your business cards or flyers is a great way to keep the same print quality while helping to stop deforestation.
+If you're looking to be more eco-conscious, using recycled paper for your flyers is a great way to keep the same print quality while helping to stop deforestation.